 MATRIX vs. TalentLMS

-This page is a detailed comparison between MATRIX and TalentLMS, taking into consideration the features, functionality, and cost of each platform.
+This is a detailed comparison between MATRIX and TalentLMS, taking into consideration the features, functionality, and cost of each platform.

 MATRIX is a learning management system (LMS) for use by small and medium-sized businesses, as well as large corporations.
 MATRIX helps companies manage all training activities, such as creating and delivering training content, evaluating employee performance, training clients and partners, and selling online courses.
 MATRIX is a product of CYPHER LEARNING, a company that specializes in providing learning platforms for organizations around the world.